Learning a new language can be quite daunting. There are so many resources out there that claim they will be the tool to get you to reach your goals.

 Yes, Mondly offers a 7-day free trial.

-We don’t think it’s absolutely necessary to pay for an app if you’re a beginner, and there are some better free or cheaper options for you to build a foundation in your chosen language.
+If you’re a beginner, starting with the free version could be a good way to see if it’s for you.
+However, it’s not always necessary to use a paid app, and there are some better free or cheaper options for you to build a foundation in your chosen language.